scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 ]
 ```

-The `ignore` entry is used to disable specific error messages for the entire project.
+The `ignore` entry is used to disable specific rules for the entire project.
-Add the rule ID(s) you want to ignore and don't forget to add a comment explaining why.
+Add the rule code(s) you want to ignore and don't forget to add a comment explaining why.
 You can find a long list of checks that this template disables by default sitting there already.

 ```toml